-Interview: Cuz Perry, creative director of "Forged to Fight" mobile game
+Interview: Cuz Parry, creative director of "Forged to Fight" mobile game

 Two weeks ago Hasbro and Kabam announced a new Transformers based fighting game: Forged to Fight!
 This announcement included a striking introductory video (see below) and promised to deliver action blending both "Generations" and live action movie models into one narrative.